waku-org/nwaku/docs/tutorial/chat2.md

 }
 ```

 where `timestamp` is the Unix timestamp of the message, `nick` is the relevant `chat2` user's selected nickname and `payload` is the actual chat message being sent.
+The `payload` is the byte array representation of a UTF8 encoded string.